London neighbourhoods

 12. Kensington

-- Architecture (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey; beautiful mews, Marble Arch and Wellington Arch, 55 Broadway, 15 Gloucester Road, St Columba’s Church Of Scotland, etc.
+- Architecture (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey; United Nations Green surrounded by different architectural styles, beautiful mews, Marble Arch and Wellington Arch, Royal Albert Hall, 15 Gloucester Road, St Columba’s Church Of Scotland, etc.

 - Westminster Cathedral - an architectural gem that should be much more famous.
 Their handy online calendar allows you to pick a time to visit that doesn’t clash with religious services.